lloc/myLCO/readme.txt

 - activate the plugin in your plugins admin page

 == Changelog ==

+= 0.8 =
+* some improvements how myLCO gets the pr of the linked pages
+* bugfixes

 = 0.7 =
 * update of 3th party library: PHP Simple HTML DOM Parser